robinhood/faust/docs/userguide/tasks.rst

 =====

-Your application will have agents that process events in streams, but your application can also start :class:`asyncio.Task`-s that do other things, like periodic timers, views for the embedded web server, or additional command-line commands.
+Your application will have agents that process events in streams, but can also start :class:`asyncio.Task`-s that do other things, like periodic timers, views for the embedded web server, or additional command-line commands.